tshlos/what-should-we-do-frontend/README.md

 **What is What We Should Do?**

-What Should We Do is an activity journal that helps users log in everywhere they visit.
+What Should We Do is an activity journal that helps users log everywhere they visit.

 ![what should we do img](https://i.imgur.com/9Cuydg6.png) .